espocrm/documentation/docs/administration/roles-management.md

 ### User Permission

+Allows to view:

-Allows to restrict the ability for Users to view Activities, Calendar and Stream of other Users.
+* Activities, Calendar and Stream of other Users;
+* Which access to a specific record other Users have.

 ### Portal Permission